AdguardTeam/AdguardKnowledgeBase/05.ios/01.overview/docs.en.md

 <a id="user-rules"></a>
 ## User rules

-Another section of the *Safari protection* screen that needs to be presented.
 Here you can add new rules — either by entering them manually, or by using [the AdGuard manual blocking tool in Safari](https://kb.adguard.com/en/ios/overview#assistant).
-This is needed to customize Safari filtering without adding an entire filter list.
+Use this tool to customize Safari filtering without adding an entire filter list.

 > Learn [how to create your own ad filters](https://kb.adguard.com/general/how-to-create-your-own-ad-filters).
 But please note that many of them won't work in Safari on iOS.